John Mercer (colonial lawyer): Biography

 Laws" (1759), and "Abridgment of Virginia Laws" ("Mercer's Abridgement of the Laws of Virginia").
 Mercer was also a founding member, secretary and general counsel of the Ohio Company of Virginia, a land speculating company that had George Washington as a member.
 His private library consisted of between 1500 and 1800 volumes.
 Did legal work for George Washington land deals as a down payment as a partner, died owing Washington the balance of partnership.
 His heirs deeded 790 acres (just west of the present day intersection of South Four Mile Run Drive and South Walter Reed Drive in Arlington County, Virginia) to Washington in payment.

 Family

 Married Catherine Mason (June 21, 1707 – June 15, 1750) on June 10, 1725.
-Married again, after the death of his first wife, to Ann Roy (died 1770), on November 10, 1750.
+Married again, after the death of his first wife, to Ann Roy (1729–1770), on November 10, 1750.
 He had several children (at least 11), many of which (5) died during childhood.
 Three sons lived to become prominent in Eighteenth Century America: